Italian fans mingle calmly in Lyon amid coronavirus fears

 Visiting fans are allocated their own part of the stadium in every game, for security reasons.
 And Lyon’s long-standing president said he feels there is no need to cause “additional anguish” by banning Italian fans based on fear rather than reason.

-“Let’s stick to clear answers from the scientists,” Aulas said.
+“Let’s stick to clear answers from the scientists,” Jean-Michel Aulas said.
 “All fans from Lyon and Juventus can come without any problems.”

-But the decision not to hold the match in an empty stadium — or at least an empthy away section — was scathingly criticized by the mayor of nearby Meyzieu.
-His town is located in the Décines-Charpieu commune, which boasts the gleaming 59,000-seater stadium.
+But the decision not to hold the match in an empty stadium — or at least an empty away section — was scathingly criticized by the mayor of nearby Meyzieu.
+His town is located in the Décines-Charpieu commune, which boasts the gleaming stadium.

 He says “the phone hasn’t stopped ringing at the town hall” from concerned local residents.

-“It’s far too late now to take the measures we’ve asked for,” Quiniou told BFM TV station.
+“It’s far too late now to take the measures we’ve asked for,” mayor Christophe Quiniou told BFM TV station.
 “Since the start of the weekend, the inhabitants of the towns of Décines and Meyzieu have expressed their worries and their incomprehension, upon hearing no measures would be taken and no restrictions (imposed).”

 He said letting the match go ahead clashed with other “precautionary measures” taken in France, for example with school children returning from holidays in certain parts of Italy.